Spring Garden Revival

 Understanding Thatch Buildup in Woodridge’s Heavy Clay Soils

 Woodridge’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation, especially under Kentucky bluegrass, the dominant turf species.
-Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+These soils are poorly to somewhat poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit alkaline pH levels (7.0-8.5).
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to persistent thatch accumulation.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further hinder thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (like summer patch) become more prevalent.
+Key indicators that dethatching is needed include:

 • Thinning turf despite fertilization